PratikSarkar04/Banking_Loan_Data_Structure_Excel_Project/README.md

 Third-party Data Sources: Some banks may use external data sources, such as income verification services, to gather additional information about borrowers.

-Reasons for Analysing Bank Loan Data:

-Banks analyse loan data for several critical reasons:
+## Banks analyse loan data for several critical reasons:

 Risk Assessment: One of the primary purposes of analysing loan data is to assess the risk associated with lending to a particular individual or business.
 Banks use data to evaluate the creditworthiness of borrowers, predict default probabilities, and determine interest rates and lending terms.